mcneel/developer.rhino3d.com/content/en/guides/eto/your-first-ui/_index.md

 +++

+  As you may be new to Rhino, Eto and/or programming, this guide will focus entirely on a small fun eto app to get you started.

+  As we have so many exciting things to learn in Eto, it might be good to make a small To Do list.

 ![Your First UI](/images/eto/tutorials/your-first-ui.png)

-## A simple To Do list
 <!-- One of my favourite tutorials is the React beginner [tutorial](https://react.dev/learn/tutorial-tic-tac-toe). -->

-You have so many exciting things to learn in Eto, it might be good to make a small To Do list.
+## Your first Window

 Let's start simple and show a window.
+In this case, we're going to use a [Dialog](../forms-and-dialogs/).

 {{< row >}}
 {{< column >}}